 Cabbage plants were irrigated using drippers of 4 L/hr capacity.
-The chemical fertilizers were injected within irrigation water system in rate of 70 kg N in form of ammonium nitrate, and 50 kg K per feddan in form of potassium sulfate.
+The chemical fertilizers were injected within irrigation water system.
 The fertigation was programmed to work daily and the duration of irrigation time depended upon the treatments.
 Flow meter was installed for each irrigation level treatment; two meters was left between each two irrigation levels.
-Phosphorus was added in form of ordinary superphosphate fertilizer before bed raise by 30 kg P per feddan.
-All different organic fertilizers were applied to the soil 2 weeks before cabbage transplanting through the preparation of soil after rise the rows by the same quantity which recommended for cabbage cultivation (20 m3 per feddan).